wix-incubator/amazon-live-video-streamer/README.md

 When files are changed in the repository, in order to deploy changes following steps need to be performed:

 - Connect to AWS console and go to Cloud9 environment.
 Make sure you have access to it.
-If not - create a new environment and clone code to it (see installation section)
+If not - create a new environment and clone code to it (see installation section).
+Also, feel free to create new environment if stuck at "Connecting...".
 - Build an updated docker image (you can find repository URI by going to AWS console and then going into Elastic Container Registry.
 There will be a list of registries with URIs in the table):

 ```